 - (A) Each building site must provide at least one off-street or on-street passenger loading space.
 The board of adjustment may grant a variance to this subparagraph. - (B) On-street passenger loading zones, if provided, must be constructed in compliance with Architectural Barrier Act accessibility standards and must be approved by the director and by the director of public works. - (6) Screening of off-street loading spaces and service areas.
-Screening must be at least six feet in height measured from the horizontal plane passing through the nearest point of the off-street loading space and may be provided by using any of the methods described in Section 51A-4.602 (b)(3), except that screening around service areas for trash collection must be screened by a masonry wall with a solid gate. - (d) Street and open space frontages. - (1) Frontages.
+Screening must be at least six feet in height measured from the horizontal plane passing through the nearest point of the off-street loading space and may be provided by using any of the methods described in Section 51A-4.602 (b)(3), except that screening around service areas for trash collection must be screened by a masonry wall with a solid gate.

+(d) Street and open space frontages.

+- (1) Frontages.
 All street-fronting facades and open-space fronting facades must have at least one window and at least one common primary entrance facing the street or open space at street-level.
 The entrance must access the street or open space with an improved path connecting to the sidewalk.
 A transparent surface is required for every 25 linear feet of continuous street-fronting and open-space-fronting facade. - (2) Individual entries.
 Except as provided in this paragraph, a minimum of 60 percent of the street-level dwelling units adjacent to a street in each building must have individual entries that access the street with an improved path connecting to the sidewalk.
 For at-grade open space, a minimum of 60 percent of the open-space fronting dwelling units in each building must have individual entries that access the open space.
 EXCEPTION.
-This paragraph does not apply to retirement housing. - (e) Sidewalk, lighting, and driveway standards. - (1) Sidewalks. - (A) A sidewalk with a minimum average width of six feet must be provided along all street frontages. - (i) Except as provided in this subsection, all sidewalks must be clear and unobstructed for a minimum of five feet in width. - (ii) Tree grates do not count toward the minimum unobstructed sidewalk width. - (iii) If the building official determines that the location of a local utility or protected tree, as defined in Article X, would prevent a five-foot minimum width, the sidewalk may be reduced to four feet in width in that location.

-(B) Sidewalks must be located in an area parallel to and between two feet and 15 feet of the back of the projected street curb.
+This paragraph does not apply to retirement housing.

+- (e) Sidewalk, lighting, and driveway standards. - (1) Sidewalks. - (A) A sidewalk with a minimum average width of six feet must be provided along all street frontages. - (i) Except as provided in this subsection, all sidewalks must be clear and unobstructed for a minimum of five feet in width. - (ii) Tree grates do not count toward the minimum unobstructed sidewalk width. - (iii) If the building official determines that the location of a local utility or protected tree, as defined in Article X, would prevent a five-foot minimum width, the sidewalk may be reduced to four feet in width in that location. - (B) Sidewalks must be located in an area parallel to and between two feet and 15 feet of the back of the projected street curb. - (C) In accordance with the Street Design Manual, sidewalks must be continuous and level across all driveways and curb cuts and designed to be at the same grade as the existing sidewalk. wherever possible, A waiver of this requirement is available subject to approval of the director.